stuerp/foo_midi/docs/README.md

 Secret Sauce is a wrapper for the SCCore.dll that comes bundled with Roland’s [Sound Canvas VA](https://www.roland.com/us/products/rc_sound_canvas_va/).

+> [!Important]
+> You need to specify the path of the SCCore.dll on the **MIDI Player / Paths** preferences page before Secret Sauce becomes available as a player.

 ### VSTi (VST Instruments) (Optional)

-Supports 32 and 64-bit VST instruments.
+[Virtual Studio Technology](https://en.wikipedia.org/wiki/Vsti) (VST&reg;) instruments are plug-ins that provide extra functionality to a digital audio workstation (DAW). foo_midi can use both 32 and 64-bit VST instruments that are virtual  synthesizers.

+> [!Important]
+> You need to specify location of the VSTi plug-ins on the **MIDI Player / Paths** preferences page.
+Any compatible plug-in will be added to the player list with a `VSTi` prefix.

 ### CLAP (Optional)

-The CLAP player allows you to use [CLAP ((CLever Audio Plug-in API))](https://u-he.com/community/clap/) plug-ins to render the audio stream.
+The CLAP player allows you to use [CLAP (CLever Audio Plug-in API)](https://u-he.com/community/clap/) plug-ins to render the audio stream.
 The plug-in must meet a few requirements:

 - Implement the Note Ports and Audio Ports extension.
 - Have only 1 MIDI input port and no MIDI output ports.